immersivecognition/uxf-tutorial/part-5/README.md

 ## Testing it out

 Let's first open a UXF example scene to check everything is working.
-In your Project, open the UXF folder -> Examples -> Advanced -> AdvancedExample scene.
+In your Project, open the UXF folder -> Examples -> 2_MoveToTarget -> MoveToTargetExample.unity scene.
 We can press start and will be shown the UXF Startup UI.
 First, click Create Participant List and put it in a folder on your PC (I made a folder called `uxf_data` on my desktop).
 It will create a participant list there and all data will be stored next to this list.
 You can read more about the UXF UI [here](https://github.com/immersivecognition/unity-experiment-framework/wiki/Built-in-UI).

 [![uxf-ui](/uxf-tutorial/images/uxf-ui.png)](/uxf-tutorial/images/uxf-ui.png)